Medical School Admissions FAQs

 Although the AUC Admissions Committee looks very closely at an applicant’s Medical College Admissions Test (MCAT) scores and GPAs when evaluating their readiness for medical school, we know that these numbers don’t define your son or daughter.

-AUC's Admissions Committee considers many other factors, including intellectual and social maturity, critical judgment, adaptability, and life experience.
+AUC's Medical School Admissions Committee considers many other factors, including intellectual and social maturity, critical judgment, adaptability, and life experience.
 We call this a holistic approach to admissions—a process that looks at an applicant as a whole person, not an exam score.

 We don’t want to underplay the importance of the MCAT or an applicant’s GPA, though.
 For many years, medical schools throughout the world—both international and US-based—relied on hard metrics, like GPAs and MCAT scores, to determine whether they’d accept any given candidate to medical school.
 That approach didn’t come out of the blue, and it made sense: numerous past studies pointed to a link between science GPAs, MCAT scores, and a student’s performance in medical school.